AMWA-TV/AS-11_X3/README.md

 # **[Work In Progress]** AS-11 X3 (MXF Program Contribution - HD Long GOP (25p, 50p))

 This repository contains the full details of this AMWA Specification.
 For the latest version of this repository please refer to [its GitHub project](https://github.com/AMWA-TV/AS-11_X3/).

-Issues for this and other AMWA Specifications are tracked in a [separate GitHub project](https://github.com/AMWA-TV/AS-11_Overview).

 ## Getting Started

-Visit the AMWA [web page for the Specification](http://amwa.tv/projects/AS-11-X3.shtml).
-It has information about revisions and current development.

-Alternatively, clone or download this repository and open [AMWA_AS_11_X3.html](AMWA_AS_11_X3.html) in a web browser to read the Specification.
-This web page is the principal rendering / view of the Specification.
-It contains contextual links to other files in this repository.
+The principal rendering / view of the Specification is a web page that contains contextual links to other files in this repository.
+To view this web page, either:

-## Examining Changes

-The Specification is tracked using [git](http://git-scm.com/).
-Various tools are available for showing the differences between commits in a git repository and they can be used to examine changes to the Specification.
-However, the HTML rendering of the Specification that is included in the repository is not suitable for tracking changes to the contents of the Specification.
-It is best to ignore changes to `AMWA_AS_11_X3.html` when comparing versions of this repository.
+* Visit the AMWA [web page for the Specification](http://amwa.tv/projects/AS-11-X3.shtml) to view the web page online.
+* Alternatively, clone or download this repository and open [AMWA_AS_11_X3.html](AMWA_AS_11_X3.html).

+## Specification Development and Implementation

+Information on the further development and implementation of this and other AMWA AS-11 rules based Specifications are in a [separate GitHub project](https://github.com/AMWA-TV/AS-11_Overview).
+Examples include:
+* Issue tracking
+* Sample MXF files

+## Specification Change History

+The full Specification history is available [here](https://github.com/AMWA-TV/AS-11_X3/commits).
+It is best to ignore changes to `AMWA_AS_11_X3.html` when examining the history of this repository (all the pertinent changes will be apparent in other files).

 ## Full Repository Contents